Are You Gonna Go My Way (song)

-"Are You Gonna Go My Way" is a song by American musician Lenny Kravitz, released in February 1993 as the first single from his third studio album, Are You Gonna Go My Way (1993).
-It was written by Kravitz and Craig Ross, and has been covered by numerous artists, such as Metallica, in a medley for "MTV Hits" at the 2003 MTV Music Video Awards, Tom Jones for the Jerky Boys OST, Robbie Williams on Jones' 1999 album Reload and Mel B in her solo section of the Spice Girls 2007 Reunion Tour.
-Serbian hard rock band Cactus Jack recorded a version on their live cover album DisCover in 2002.
-A remixed version is played as the opening theme song in Gran Turismo 3: A-spec.
-Adam Lambert covered the song in November 2012 in his swing through South Africa.
+"Are You Gonna Go My Way" is a song by American musician Lenny Kravitz, released in February 1993 by Virgin Records as the first single from his third studio album, Are You Gonna Go My Way (1993).
+The song was written by Kravitz and Craig Ross, while Kravitz produced it.
+It peaked at number one in Australia and number four on the UK Singles Chart, as well as number one on the US Billboard Album Rock Tracks chart and number two on the Billboard Modern Rock Tracks chart.
+Its music video was directed by Mark Romanek.

+The success of the song and the music video led to Kravitz being nominated for and winning several awards at the 1994 Grammy Awards and the 1993 MTV Video Music Awards.
+Since its release, "Are You Gonna Go My Way" has been covered by numerous artists, such as Metallica, Tom Jones, Robbie Williams, Mel B, Cactus Jack and Adam Lambert.

 Chart performance

-"Are You Gonna Go My Way" was released as an airplay-only single in the US and thus was not eligible to chart on the Billboard Hot 100, but reached number one on the Album Rock Tracks and number two on the Modern Rock Tracks.
-It also reached the top 5 in the UK, peaking at number four.
-It is still Kravitz's most successful single in Australia, where it peaked at number-one for six weeks through April and May 1993.

-"Are You Gonna Go My Way" is the only Diamond certified single in Brazil, with over 500,000 downloads.
+"Are You Gonna Go My Way" was released as an airplay-only single in the US and thus was not eligible to chart on the Billboard Hot 100, but reached number one on the Billboard Album Rock Tracks chart and number two on the Billboard Modern Rock Tracks chart.
+It also reached the top five in the UK, peaking at number four.
+It is Kravitz's most successful single in Australia, where it peaked at number one for six weeks through April and May 1993.
+"Are You Gonna Go My Way" is the only diamond-certified single in Brazil, with over 500,000 downloads.